-In March, 2018 MiningSky entered into a lease agreement with the West Point Rail and Timber Co.
-Ltd. to lease a portion of land, building and office space at West Point Rail's Houston, B.C. property (the "Houston Facility").
+In March, 2018 MiningSky entered into a lease agreement with West Point Rail and Timber Co.
+Ltd. to lease a parcel of land at West Point Rail's Houston, B.C. property where MinigSky built a cryptocurrency miner hosting facility and office space (the "Houston Facility").
 The lease expired on March 31, 2020 and operations on Houston Facility ceased in July, 2020.